department-of-veterans-affairs/va.gov-team/platform/cms/training/sync-agendas.md

 Agenda

+*   Training request from Jenny HL for new health hub editor
-*   Training tracking for VAMC editors - currently a manual, clerical activity that is part of VAMC user administration
+*   *   Training tracking for VAMC editors - currently a manual, clerical activity that is part of VAMC user administration
     *  could create potential issues as more VAMC editors are added and potentially Vet Center editors as well

-*   Training request from Jenny HL for new health hub editor

 ### **February 10, 2021**